 Discussion and conclusion:

-The SA WG2 Chairman reported that this was discussed over e-mail approval and it was considered that the remaining work belongs to Stage 3 and not SA WG2.
+Huawei commented that this was discussed over e-mail approval and it was considered that the work on restoration belongs to Stage 3 and not SA WG2.
 The requested 2 TUs were agreed.
-The SA WG2 Chairman suggested that the assessment of whether the work needs to be done in SA WG2 or another WG should be clarified.
+Huawei suggested that the assessment of whether the work needs to be done in SA WG2 or another WG should be clarified.
 This was revised off-line in TD SP-190546.
 This Exception request was approved.